html-css-js-python/GPU12864/README.md

 128x64 GLCD Display
 ```

+> [!IMPORTANT]
-The CPU only sends high-level commands such as drawing pixels, lines, text, and bitmaps.
+> The CPU only sends high-level commands such as drawing pixels, lines, text, and bitmaps.
 The GPU handles all low-level rendering and display communication.

 ## Hardware